Doubts arise over whether Trump court nominee's accuser will testify

 “I feel so badly for him that he’s going through this, to be honest with you,” Trump told a news conference. “...
 This is not a man that deserves this.”

 “Hopefully the woman will come forward, state her case.
 He will state his case before representatives of the United States Senate.
-And then they will vote.
-They will look at his career.
-They will look at what she has to say, from 36 years ago, and we will see what happens,” Trump added.
+And then they will vote,” Trump added.

-The hearing represents a potential make-or-break moment for the conservative federal appeals court judge’s confirmation chances for the lifetime post on the top U.S. court, as Trump seeks to continue his goal of moving the federal judiciary to the right.
+The hearing represents a potential make-or-break moment for the conservative federal appeals court judge’s confirmation chances for the lifetime post on the top U.S. court, as Trump pursues his goal of moving the federal judiciary to the right.

 Ford has accused Kavanaugh of trying to attack her and remove her clothing while he was drunk in 1982 in a Maryland suburb outside Washington when they were students at different high schools.
 Kavanaugh has called the allegation “completely false.”

-Republicans control the Senate by only a narrow margin, meaning any defections in the party could sink the nomination and deal a major setback to Trump.
+Republicans control the Senate by only a narrow margin, meaning any defections within the party could sink the nomination and deal a major setback to Trump.

 Senator John Cornyn, a member of the Senate Republican leadership, appeared to cast doubt on Ford’s allegations.